Lelant to St Ives

 During the early 19th Century, visitors to St Ives commented on being overpowered by the smell of rotting fish emanating from the town.
 A number of pilchard cellars surrounded the harbour but by the 1920s these had either been demolished or converted for other uses (the St Ives museum was originally a pilchard curing cellar).

-15. Follow the small path for St Ives, keeping ahead when you reach a waymark.
+15. Follow the small path waymarked with a yellow arrow, keeping ahead when you reach another waymark.
 Continue from this to pass over a railway bridge and reach a Town Centre signpost where the main path bends to the right and a small path leads ahead.

 In October 1907, the St Ives-based Susan Elizabeth was on her way home with a cargo of coal from the Mumbles.
 She was driven onto the rocks at Porthminster Point by a gale.
 After many valiant attempts by the lifeboat, the crew were finally rescued just before the ship broke up.
 The remains were dynamited two years later.